 Personal consumption expenditures is a measure of national consumer spending.
 It tells you how much money Americans spend on goods and services.

 The goods category includes two sub-categories.
 Consumer durable goods are long-lasting items, such as cars and washing machines.
 Non-durable goods are items that households use quickly, like groceries and clothing.

-Governments, non-profits and household workers also provide services.
-Some examples are dry cleaners, yard maintenance and financial services.
+Services are functions businesses provide, so households don't have to do it themselves.
+Governments, non-profits, and household workers also offer services.
+Some examples are dry cleaners, yard maintenance, and financial services.

 What Americans Spend Their Money On

 In 2019, American households spent $13.3 trillion.
 Sixty-four percent went toward services.
 The biggest components were housing and health care at $2.2 trillion and $2.2 trillion respectively.
 After these essentials were covered, financial services were next at $856 billion.

 Americans spent $858 billion at hotels and restaurants.
 Other forms of recreation contributed $508 billion and transportation services contributed $439 billion.
 Non-profits provided $365 billion in services.

 Americans spent more than one-third of expenditures on goods.
 They spent $3 trillion on non-durable goods, such as food, clothing, and energy.
 Durable goods totaled $1.8 trillion.
 They spent $569 billion on recreational goods, mostly consumer electronics.
 They spent $541 billion on automobiles and $406 billion on furniture.
 Here are the details:

 PCE reveals how much households spend on immediate consumption versus saving for the future.
 Higher consumption levels translate into greater GDP growth in the short term.
 On the other hand, a higher savings rate is good for long-term economic health.
 Banks use savings to fund loans for mortgages and business investments.